- Oops!Something went wrong.Please try again later.

-Principal Financial (PFG) is headquartered in Des Moines, and is in the Finance sector.
-The stock has seen a price change of 25.63% since the start of the year.
-The financial services company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 3.96% compared to the Financial - Investment Management industry's yield of 2.62% and the S&P 500's yield of 1.89%.
+Headquartered in Des Moines, Principal Financial (PFG) is a Finance stock that has seen a price change of 32.92% so far this year.
+The financial services company is paying out a dividend of $0.61 per share at the moment, with a dividend yield of 3.7% compared to the Financial - Investment Management industry's yield of 1.3% and the S&P 500's yield of 1.29%.

-Earnings growth looks solid for PFG for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $5.85 per share, representing a year-over-year earnings growth rate of 5.79%.
+PFG is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $6.28 per share, representing a year-over-year earnings growth rate of 27.13%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, PFG is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).